 CellCept has been administered in combination with the following agents in clinical trials: antithymocyte globulin (ATGAM®), OKT3 (Orthoclone OKT® 3), cyclosporine (Sandimmune®, Neoral®) and corticosteroids.
 The efficacy and safety of the use of CellCept in combination with other immunosuppressive agents have not been determined.

-Latent Viral Infections
+New or Reactivated Viral Infections

 Severe neutropenia [absolute neutrophil count (ANC) < 0.5 x 103/μL] developed in up to 2.0% of renal, up to 2.8% of cardiac, and up to 3.6% of hepatic transplant patients receiving CellCept 3 g daily (see ADVERSE REACTIONS).
 Patients receiving CellCept should be monitored for neutropenia (see PRECAUTIONS: Laboratory Tests).
 The development of neutropenia may be related to CellCept itself, concomitant medications, viral infections, or some combination of these causes.
 If neutropenia develops (ANC < 1.3 x 103/μL), dosing with CellCept should be interrupted or the dose reduced, appropriate diagnostic tests performed, and the patient managed appropriately (see DOSAGE AND ADMINISTRATION).
 Neutropenia has been observed most frequently in the period from 31 to 180 days posttransplant in patients treated for prevention of renal, cardiac, and hepatic rejection.